-- Place a park identification sign on the park property in the following officially identify arrival at the park. - other items in a visible area near the open lawn and Ripley Walk. - link fence. - Resurface the picnic tables in the pavilion with new wood or a new durable product. - Repair the elevated municipal locker box at the baseball diamond. - Replace the multi-sport court wooden benches with a more durable product. - Standardize electrical posts and enclose exposed electrical meters. - Establish a dedicated 1.5m wide aggregate pedestrian path on Ripley - Resurface the existing courts; 1 for flexible activities such as a such as tennis, pickleball and basketball.
+- Place a park identification sign on the park property in the following sequence from the entrance gateway onto the park property; this will officially identify arrival at the park. - The dog waste bag dispenser should be post-mounted separately from other items in a visible area near the open lawn and Ripley Walk. - Replace the playground pea gravel with woodchip (Fibar product) as per best practice standard with containment border; eliminating the chain link fence. - Resurface the picnic tables in the pavilion with new wood or a new durable product. - Repair the elevated municipal locker box at the baseball diamond. - Replace the multi-sport court wooden benches with a more durable product. - Standardize electrical posts and enclose exposed electrical meters. - Establish a dedicated 1.5m wide aggregate pedestrian path on Ripley Walk, as it also serves as a route for municipal maintenance vehicles. - Resurface the existing courts; 1 for flexible activities such as a skatepark, soccer, etc., and the other for multiple recreational activities such as tennis, pickleball and basketball.